cadavidf/CaMeLL-recipes/README.md

 # Fine-tuning

-For fine-tuning Llama 2 models for your domain-specific use cases recipes for PEFT, FSDP, PEFT+FSDP have been included along with a few test datasets.
+For fine-tuning CaMeLL 2 models for your domain-specific use cases recipes for PEFT, FSDP, PEFT+FSDP have been included along with a few test datasets.
 For details see [LLM Fine-tuning](./docs/LLM_finetuning.md).

 ## Single and Multi GPU Finetune